shin10kudev/weekend-code-challenge/09-big-three/SOLUTION.md

       largest[0] = num;
     }
   }

   return largest;
 }
 ```

-One consideration, though, would be how to implement this with a non-static number of returned high values. (e.g. getBigThree(array, numberOfValues))
+One consideration, though, would be how we could adapt this if asked to make the number of returned highest values dynamic (e.g. `getBigKthNumbers(array, k)`, where `k` could be any value from 0 to `n`).

+This is not necessarily an issue, given the stated problem, however it is useful to think about how we would be able to adapt our solutions if the problem gets changed.

 ## Conclusion